huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * Which 20% of work produces 80% of result?
 * Am I solving the right problem, or just the first one I noticed?
 * What constraints am I treating as fixed that might be flexible?
-* If this were someone else’s problem, what advice would I give them?
+* If this were someone else's problem, what advice would I give them?
-* What if I tried the opposite of what I’ve been trying?
+* What if I tried the opposite of what I've been trying?
 * How would someone in a completely different field solve this?
+* What is the most sustainable, long-term solution?
+How can I address it effectively while committing the minimum amount of time and effort possible?

 # 🤔 On “Miscellaneous”